Australian Embassy

 Closure Notice

-The Australian Embassy and Consulates in China will be closed on 1 January 2026.
-Normal operations will resume on 2 January 2026.
+The Australian Embassy and Consulates in China will be closed from 16 to 18 February for the Spring Festival.
+Normal operations will resume on 19 February 2026.

 Direct Aid Program